Week of 10.25.2008

 Sunday mornings are delicious.
 Sundays have the most intelligent television programs of the whole week.

-The CBS show, .“Sunday Morning,” is one of the most discerning and erudite programs on television.
-I wouldn’t miss it.
-It’s the cultural
+The CBS show, .Sunday Morning, is one of the most discerning and erudite programs on television.
+I wouldnt miss it.
+Its the cultural

 opposite of the reality drivel offered on most networks.